 The recent renaissance in self-service has been driven by several factors.
 First, the past 20 years of online commerce have allowed us to hone the technology and techniques for making good self-service interfaces – first on the web, and then on mobile devices.
 The art and science of building good user experiences (UX) has become a mature profession.
 Second, the smartphone revolution brought that UX to everyone’s pockets.
 Third, the majority of today’s consumers are very comfortable with these tools and actually prefer them to human interaction.
 (The younger they are, the more strongly they prefer self-service, so this bodes well for the future.)

-The growing popularity and effectiveness of self-service implies that its counterpart, human-assisted service, i.e. the purpose of call centers, is on the decline.
-Sure, there are some transactions that still require an agent, but if one extrapolates from current trends, isn’t it reasonable to assume that eventually all interactions will be self-serve?
+The growing popularity and effectiveness of self-service imply that its counterpart, human-assisted service, i.e. the purpose of call centers, is on the decline.
+Sure, there are some transactions that still require an agent, but if one extrapolates from current trends, isn’t it reasonable to assume that eventually, all interactions will be self-serve?
 Does that mean centers are headed for obsolescence, like floppy disks and 8-track tapes?
 Not so fast.

 Why Does Anyone Still Call a Contact Center Agent?

 Every self-service implementation has its limits: there are edge cases that require speaking to an agent.
 When users hit these “dead ends” it’s important to manage the hand-off as smoothly as possible, maintaining as much of the context as possible.
-(Call-backs are great way to do this.)
-The worst thing to do is make the user start over.
+(Call-backs are a great way to do this.)
+The worst thing to do is to make the user start over.

 But why have dead-ends at all?